RabidOwlbear/osr-helper/REAMDE.md

 ## Character vs Monster reaction roll.

-This macro opnes a dialog listing all characters in the party sheet, and their charisma modifier.
+This macro opens a dialog listing all characters in the party sheet, and their charisma modifier.
 Selecting an actor and clicking the roll button will roll for reaction adding the characters charisma modifier to the roll.
 Useful for social encounters.
+To use, edit the macro variable tableName with the name of the monster reaction roll table you wish to use.

+## Random Name

+This macro opens a dialog containing name type options.
+After selecting both options, and clicking the pick button, a random name will be generated and sent to chat via message.
+If a single token is selected when the macro is run, the random name will be applied to the token and associated actor sheet.
+If whisper is checked, the created chat message will be whispered to the user that initiated the macro.

+## Currency Converter

+The module adds a currency converter icon(stack of coins) to the character sheet inventory tab treasure header.
+CLicing the icon will open a diallog that will allow for converting once currency type to another. to use:
+- click the Currenc Converter icon
+- enter an amount into the amount field
+- select initial currency from the dropdown to the right of the amount
+- select a currency to convert to from the rightmost dropdown
+- click convert
+If the actor does not posses a currency item for the type of currency being converted to or from, one will be created in the actors inventory.